5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 title: "Generating `font-size` CSS Rules and Creating a Fluid Type Scale"
 topics: Design,Responsive Design,Typography
 episode: 12
 description: "Let's take the mystery out of sizing type.
-Typography is both foundational to any stylesheet and the quickest way to..."
+Learn recommended units for `font-size`, how to generate ratio-based fluid sizes with Sass, and how to handle overflow."
 templateEngineOverride: njk, md
 date: 2020-05-28
 ---